In our latest soundout episode our fixings/anchor expert Steve Grkinic discusses the role the environment plays when selecting an anchor/fixing.

 Overall, the environment is a very important factor to consider when selecting an anchor.

-The CFA (Construction Fixing Association) is trusted body that provides useful guides around the BS 8539 to help inform the construction industry.
+The CFA (Construction Fixing Association) is a trusted body that provides useful guides around the BS 8539 to help inform the construction industry.

 For complete guidance on the BS 8539 visit our comprehensive guide